 A 6TH GENERATION WORKING TARO FARM IN HANALEI VALLEY, KAUA`I, HAWAI`I.

 Ho`opulapula Haraguchi Rice Mill is a 501c(3) nonprofit agrarian museum located in the taro fields of Hanalei Valley.
 It is listed on the National Historic Register of Historic Places and dates back to the 1800s.
-It was built by the Chinese and purchased by the Haraguchi family in 1924.
 It is the ONLY remaining rice mill in ALL of HAWAI`I!

 The organization is guided by an unpaid Board of Directors.
 These include President Rodney Haraguchi, whose great-grandfather and grandfather bought the mill in 1924; his wife, Karol; and his brother, Willard.
 Other board members are Gary Pacheco, Patricia Sheehan, and Sue Boynton.
 Barnes Riznik, PhD is a founding Board member and still serves in an advisory capacity.